-Connects to the database indicated by the ConnectionURLString.
-Specifically, takes the value of the string (the database connection URL) and issues a getConnection request using java.sql.DriverManager or a javax.sql.DataSource implementation (see the ij.dataSource property) to set the current connection to that database connection URL.
+The Connect command connects to the database indicated by the ConnectionURLString argument.

+Specifically, the command takes the value of the ConnectionURLString (the database connection URL) and issues a getConnection request using java.sql.DriverManager or a javax.sql.DataSource implementation (see the ij.dataSource property) to set the current connection to that database connection URL.